Nizamuddin96/Predicting-Heart-Disease-with-Machine-Learning/README.md

 # Predicting-Heart-Disease-with-Machine-Learning
 This project uses machine learning to predict heart disease based on medical attributes like blood pressure, cholesterol, and age.
 After data cleaning and feature selection, a classification model is trained to identify high-risk patients, supporting early diagnosis and better health outcomes.
+🔄 Process Followed in the Project

+We started by exploring the dataset to understand what each column meant and what the target variable was.
+After this, we cleaned the data because some values were unrealistic — for example, a blood pressure value of 0 is impossible, so those records were removed.
+For cholesterol, some values were also 0, so instead of removing them, we replaced them with the median cholesterol values of each group (people with and without heart disease).
+Next, we converted the categorical text features into numbers using one-hot encoding, because machine learning models work only with numeric data.

+Once the data was prepared, we created a correlation heatmap to see which features had strong relationships with heart disease.
+This helped us understand which factors might be more important.
+After that, we trained a Logistic Regression model because the task was to predict between two outcomes: heart disease or no heart disease.
+Finally, we checked how well the model performed and interpreted the results to understand what influences heart disease risk the most